openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public static func canOpenLink(link: String): Bool
 ```

 **Description:** Queries whether a given link can be opened.
-The scheme of the specified link needs to be configured in the `querySchemes` field of the module.json file.
+The scheme of the specified link must be configured in the `querySchemes` field of the module.json5 file.

 **System Capability:** SystemCapability.BundleManager.BundleFramework.Core